C++23: deducing “this” into Rust traits

 std::print("{}\n", fido.wag());

 It shouldn’t be too difficult to see why we can call wag().
 The name is not found within the class but it’s found within the base class, so that one is used.
-Now with bark(), the name is found in both, so just like with normal inheritance, name resolution prefers the deriving class’s version.
+With bark(), the name is found in both, so just like with normal inheritance, name resolution prefers the deriving class’s version.
 So far, so good.
 Nothing is different from standard inheritance yet, but now it’s time to invoke static polymorphism:

 void barkTwice(std::derived_from<Doglike> auto dog) {